 With two successful pilot sites, research about to be published in a peer-reviewed journal, and recent presentations at national conferences, CloseKnit is ready to go big!

 And we’re looking for the board members who can take us there.

 - Are you a passionate person who understands how to ignite system change, build new programs, balance a budget, and raise money?

-- Because our approach advocates investing in the underestimated and often under-resourced networks of youth facing homelessness, of whom three-quarters in Minnesota are of color/indigenous, we especially value the perspective of people who are themselves of color/indigenous.
+- Because our approach advocates investing in the underestimated and often under-resourced networks of youth facing homelessness, of whom three-quarters in Minnesota are black/indigenous/of color, we especially value the perspective of people who are themselves black/indigenous/of color.

 - We also value lived experience—either as a youth facing homelessness or as an adult who has hosted such a youth.